 Fighting a DWI license suspension in Bolivar, MO requires legal experience and technical knowledge—our Bolivar, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Bolivar, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why the Combs Waterkotte Bolivar, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 - Proper certification of the testing officer